restoreddev/phpapprentice/chapters/conditionals.md

 ```

 All conditionals check to see if a statement evaluates to true or false.
-In the case above, since $animal equals 'cow', the statement returns true and the contents of the if statement are executed.
+In the case above, since `$animal` equals 'cow', the statement returns true and the contents of the if statement are executed.

 An if statement can have multiple conditions chained together.
-If the first if statement returns false, then PHP will check each elseif.
+If the first if statement returns false, then PHP will check each `elseif`.
 If none of the checks return true, then the else block will be executed.
 ```php
 $animal = 'bird';